awarbler/CSE212-Final-AW/1-topic.md

 ## Problem

 Food storage, which holds food storage for the Bishop Storehouse.
 The food storage works strictly on "first in, first out" basis.
 People must use the oldest food based on arrival date of all food at the storehouse, or they can select whether they want bagged food or canned food and will receive the oldest food of that type.
 They cannot select which specific food they would like.
-Create a data structure to maintain this system and implement the operation such as enqueue, dequeueAny, dequeueBagged, dequeueCanned.
+Initialize a data structure to maintain this system and implement the operation such as enqueue, dequeueAny, dequeueBagged, dequeueCanned.

+### Before Coding

+- List test cases and their answers
+- Consider the problems.
+- Evaluate your code against all test cases
+- Do not Rush to Code
+- Make code simple and short code
+- Sketch everything on paper first
+- Draw out sketches
+- Pick out clear names
+- Reuse code
+- In algorithm make sure you handle all run time errors in logic
+- Verifying against null nodes
+- Data integrity

 You can check your code with the solution here: [Solution](1-topic-solution.py)